alxryuzaki/akamai-linode-demo/README.md

 Environments variables needed in this phase:
 - `TERRAFORM_CLOUD_TOKEN`: Token used to authenticate with Terraform Cloud.
 - `ENVIRONMENT_ATTRIBUTES`: Contains all attributes needed for Terraform IaC files.
 If the environment variables doesn't exist, it will use the file `$HOME/.environment.tfvars`.
+This file must contains the values of the variables defined in `iac/variables.tf`.

 ### Comments
 - **If any phase got errors or violations, the pipeline will stop.**